.png)

 Where the Old City Meets an Honest Kitchen

 The approach to Miga tells you something before you step inside.
 The address sits along the Arco de la Estrella, the monumental gate that funnels visitors into Cáceres's UNESCO-listed medieval quarter, one of the most intact historic centres in Spain.
 Stone walls centuries old press close on either side.
 It is the kind of entrance that usually precedes a tourist-facing menu at a tourist-facing price.
-Miga, which earned a Michelin Plate in 2025 and carries a Google rating of 4.5 from 278 reviews, is neither of those things.
+Miga, with a Google rating of 4.5 from 354 reviews and pricing around $75 per person, is neither of those things.

 The room itself is described as bright and airy, a deliberate contrast to the weighty architecture outside.
 Family history is laid out on the wall for anyone who wants to read it, a low-key detail that sets the tone: this is a place comfortable enough in its identity that it does not need to explain itself in the usual ways.
 The father runs the open kitchen; the younger generation manages the floor.
 That division of labour, common to the leading family restaurants in provincial Spain, tends to produce a particular kind of attentiveness that larger, more formally staffed operations rarely replicate.